MentorMate/node-project-cli/README.md

 ### Folder structure

-If you've chosen `TypeScript` for project language and `Express` for framework you are going to get a folder structure already setup for your project.
-The structure will include database configuration and models folders, API with controllers and services folder, etc... .
+If you have supplied `--example-app` flag, you are going to get a folder structure already setup for your project.
+The structure will include database configuration, models folders, API with controllers, services folder, tests, etc...
 In each file there's a short instruction of what should be included in the current file/folder.
 Some of the files are optional or just sample files and can/should be deleted.

 # License